 Why are we still using FBS in our processes?

-Available to view on demand This webinar will explore the detrimental implications of fetal bovine serum for scalable cell therapy manufacture, and following an extensive study, demonstrate pooled human platelet lysate as a suitable alternative for improved hMSC process consistency and overall development costs.
+This webinar will explore the detrimental implications of fetal bovine serum for scalable cell therapy manufacture, and following an extensive study, demonstrate pooled human platelet lysate as a suitable alternative for improved hMSC process consistency and overall development costs.

 With increasing concerns about the safety, reproducibility and availability of fetal bovine serum (FBS) for cell therapy process development, this webinar will explore the question: why are we still using FBS in our processes?
 It will address how FBS adversely impacts both the scale and cost of manufacture and demonstrate what seems like a short-term financial saving may actually result in significant costs further in development.
 This webinar will identify pooled human platelet lysate (HPL) as an effective, ethically sourced, xeno-free alternative for FBS, supported with findings from a wide-ranging study using human bone marrow, adipose and umbilical cord-derived mesenchymal stem cells (hMSCs) from multiple donors in both monolayer and microcarrier culture.
 Data will be presented for the growth and characterisation of the hMSCs in both FBS and HPL, with a focus on how HPL can be integrated into both academic and industrial translational research.